New Hampshire

 Go deeper with the New Hampshire guides

-The complete New Hampshire birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete New Hampshire birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: February in New Jersey · February in New Mexico · February in New York